-There is currently tremendous demand in Canada for talent in the information technology sector (commonly referred to as ICT, for “Information and Communications Technology”).
+There is currently tremendous demand in Canada for talent in the information technology sector (commonly referred to as either IT, for “Information Technology”, or ICT, for “Information and Communications Technology”).
 There is no question that employers are keen to hire qualified newcomers.
-Immigrants already represent over 40% of the ICT workforce in Canada.
+Immigrants already represent over 40% of the IT workforce in Canada.
 However, while job opportunities are plentiful, newcomers may have some difficulty finding work, due to language proficiency or unfamiliarity with Canada’s workplace culture.
 Fortunately, there are many programs, training opportunities, job services, and job fairs that can help qualified newcomers find employment in this industry.

 Types of employers

-Types of employers within the ICT sector include:
+Types of employers within the IT sector include:

 - Software and app developers;

 - In-house IT departments (private and public users of all kinds); and